Tatis homers, Padres rally for 5-3 win over Diamondbacks - KESQ

 Tatis missed all of last season, first because of a broken left wrist.
 When he was about to return, he was hit with his PED suspension for a positive test for the performance-enhancing substance Clostebol.

-The young star is 2 for 13 at the plate in his first three games this season.
+The young star is just 2 for 13 at the plate in his first three games this season, but the homer was a big step.

+“It’s been a long time since I’ve done that in the big leagues,” Tatis said.
+“I’m glad I got it out of the way.”

 Musgrove (1-0) made his first start of the season after starting the year on the injured list.
 He fractured his left big toe during spring training in a weight room accident.

-Musgrove wasn’t particularly sharp but got through five innings, giving up three runs on seven hits.
+Musgrove had an up-and-down outing but got through five innings, giving up three runs on seven hits.
 He struck out six.
+The Padres improved to 11-12 for the season.

+“I honestly felt surprisingly calm today,” Musgrove said.
+“I had visualized and thought about this moment for a while.
+The delayed start creates some anticipation, but I felt I did a good job of managing nerves.”

 The Padres rallied in the sixth, loading the bases with no outs against Kelly.
 D-backs manager Torey Lovullo brought Kyle Nelson in the game and the lefty struck out two straight batters before Kim hit a bouncing single through the left side, which scored two runs and put San Diego up 4-3.